 The color tinted scene shown above is of the engine house and turntable facility at the Laconia railroad yard.
 The

-circa 1912 photograph and then digitally color tinted the image, to represent the natural colors of the scene.
-The
+resolution an original circa 1912 photograph and then digitally color tinted the image, to represent the natural colors of the

-Chicago, Milwaukee & Puget Sound Railway logo was then added to the image for context.
-I think that Alex J. M.
+scene.
+The Chicago, Milwaukee & Puget Sound Railway logo was then added to the image for context.
+I think that

-Holzman, who died relatively young, would probably be pleased with the colored version.
-Shown on the main line is Cedar
+Alex J. M. Holzman, who died relatively young, would probably be pleased with the colored version.
+Shown on the main line is

-Falls helper engine #8509, which was formerly numbered as #2509.
-When traveling eastbound a helper engine was
+Cedar Falls helper engine #8509, which was formerly numbered as #2509.
+When traveling eastbound a helper

-usually put on both passenger and freight trains at Cedar Falls
+engine was usually put on both passenger and freight trains at

-house, which had three tracks and two other switches.
-The water tank was just eastbound along the main line from this
+the engine house, which had three tracks and two other switches.
+The water tank was just eastbound along the main line

-switch, just beyond the left side of this view, and the small portable Laconia Depot was just eastbound from the water
+from this switch, just beyond the left side of this view, and the small portable Laconia Depot was just eastbound from the

 water tank.
 There was another switch on the main line, at the water tank, for the east crossover track that provided